 Trustee and Wales President

-Catriona has been involved with GFS for almost twenty years as a branch leader and helper, firstly in Llyswen and then in Brecon.
-For nine years she was Provincial Secretary before becoming GFS Welsh President and a Trustee in 2015.
-In 2014 she was part of the team planning the GFS World Council which was hosted in Wales.
+Catriona has been involved with GFS for almost twenty years as a group leader and helper, firstly in Llyswen and then in Brecon.
+For nine years she was Provincial Secretary before becoming GFS Welsh President and a trustee in 2015.
+In 2014 she was part of the team planning the GFS World Council, which was hosted in Wales.